yubinbai/dotcom/source/_posts/csapp.md

 Overall
 ===
 'Computer Systems A Programmer’s Perspective' (CSAPP) is a very practical book about computer architecture.
-Most books on computer architecture focus on particular areas, such as: compilers, processor architecture, or programming language principles.
+Most books on computer architecture focus on particular areas, such as: compilers, processor architecture, and programming language principles.

 This book strives to envelope a good part of everything, to give readers a big picture.
 The authors tailor to the needs of most developers who want to write performing and reliable code.
 And they achieved the goal precisely.